 Cost shared effort

-Any portion of university effort toward a sponsored activity for which salary/wages is not paid for by the sponsor, but is instead paid for using other non-federal VCU sources.
+Any portion of university effort toward a sponsored activity for which the sponsor does not pay salary/wages, but instead are paid using other non-federal VCU sources.
 See the VCU Minimum Effort for Principal Investigators and Key Personnel on Sponsored Programs Policy.